 What do I have to offer the world?
 How unique is it, what’s its value, who wants to buy it?
 Don’t we need to define that for ourselves?

 Some of us can’t go.
 They’ll be satisfied to dream; that’s their travelling too.
-They can’t walk, their ties are what define them.
+Their minds are their way out– by reading, listening, and recalling friends and adventures.
 We bow to them.

 Let us out, and with that, we welcome you in.

-ARTIST’S NOTE: A pickle slice’s take on the desire to find a new life.
-Our protagonist challenges his peers and his gatekeepers, urging them to explore the world however they can, by “defying the snake”, that is, by breaking away from the snaking path of the grocery store aisle, a route that reeks of mindlessness and sameness.
+ARTIST’S NOTE: A bottled pickle slice’s take on the desire to find a new life.
+Our protagonist challenges his peers and gatekeepers to explore the world however they can, by “defying the snake”, that is, by breaking away from the snaking path of the grocery store aisle, a route that reeks of mindlessness and sameness.